Automated SpectroPhotometric Image REDuction (ASPIRED): Spectral Reduction

-The rectification in the spatial direction depends \textbf{only} on the trace.
-Each column of pixels gets (scaled and) shifted by resampling to align with the centre of the spectrum.
-This will usually leave us with a spectrum tilted or curved in the dispersion direction.
-Therefore, the same procedure for tracing the spectra is applied in the spatial direction to find the best fit polynomial solution for shifting (and scaling) in the dispersion direction for the second step of the rectification process (See Fig.~\ref{fig:rectify}).
+The rectification is done independently first in the spatial direction and then in the dispersion direction.
+In the spatial direction, the process only depends on the trace.
+Each column of pixels is (scaled and) shifted by resampling it to align to the center of the spectrum (middle panel of Fig.~\ref{fig:rectify}).
+This process usually produces a spectrum that is tilted or curved in only the dispersion direction.
+Therefore, a similar procedure has to be performed in the dispersion direction.
+However, lines are not traced in this direction.
+In order to find the size of the scaling and shifting, we repeat the tracing procedures in Sec.~\ref{sec:tracing} from steps 1 through 5 in the perpendicular~(dispersion) direction.
+A first- or second-order polynomial is usually sufficient to fit the shift as a function of the number of pixels from the trace.
+Then, the spectral image is resampled a second time but only in the dispersion direction.
+The final result is shown in the bottom panel of Fig.~\ref{fig:rectify}.

-At the time of writing, this process is only possible if there is one trace.
-If more than one trace is found/provided, only the first one will get processed.
-The resampling is performed with \texttt{scipy.ndimage.zoom} which interpolates with a spline (the electron count is not always perfectly conserved, but the difference is negligible).
-It is possible to supply a set of pre-computed polynomials to perform the rectification, which can significantly speed up the data reduction process of a stable optical system.
+At the time of writing, this process only works on a single trace.
+If more than one trace is found/provided, only the one with the highest prominence will be processed, where the prominence\footnote{\url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.peak_prominences.html}} is defined as the maximum count of the peak subtracted by the local background.
+The resampling is performed with \textsc{spectresc}.
+It is possible to supply a set of precomputed polynomials to perform the rectification, which can significantly speed up the data-reduction process of a stable optical system.